-586. Jamaica can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.

-587. For Jamaica, past rulings are any tax rulings within scope that are issued either (i) on or after 1 January 2015 but before 1 April 2017; and (ii) on or after 1 January 2012 but before 1 January 2015, provided they were still in effect as at 1 January 2015.
-Future rulings are any tax rulings within scope that are issued on or after 1 April 2017.

-588. In the prior year' peer review report, it was determined that Jamaica's undertakings to identify past and future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
-Jamaica is working to have in place a more formal procedure with respect to the issuance and review of rulings for the purposes of the transparency framework.
-In particular, Jamaica is currently developing guidelines to be published, which will specify the information that must be included in rulings applications such as organisational charts with all relevant parties' jurisdiction of relevance.
-In addition, it was determined that Jamaica's review and supervision mechanism was sufficient to meet the minimum standard.
-Jamaica's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.

-589. Jamaica has met all of the ToR for the information gathering process that can be met in the absence of rulings being issued in practice and no recommendations are made.
+- 80. Aruba can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes;1 (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings. - 81.
+For Aruba, past rulings are any tax rulings issued prior to 1 September 2018.
+However, there is no obligation for Aruba to conduct spontaneous exchange information on past rulings.
+Future rulings are any tax rulings within scope that are issued on or after 1 September 2018. - 82.
+In the prior year peer review report, it was determined that Aruba's undertakings to identify future rulings and all potential exchange jurisdictions were sufficient to meet the minimum standard.
+In addition, it was determined that Aruba's review and supervision mechanism was sufficient to meet the minimum standard.
+Aruba's implementation remains unchanged, and therefore continues to meet the minimum standard. - 83.
+Aruba has met all of the ToR for the information gathering process and no recommendations are made.